ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    * the one associated with the tag number TN of the tagged CBOR byte string STR conveyed by the "to_rs" parameter.

-2. The AS retrieves the structure STRUCT from STR and extends STRUCT by adding the issued access token, consistently with the profile of ACE used and the Content-Format determined at the previous step.
+2. The AS retrieves the structure STRUCT from STR and extends STRUCT by adding the issued access token, consistent with the profile of ACE used and the Content-Format determined at the previous step.

    For example, when using the OSCORE profile of ACE {{RFC9203}} and thus the Content-Format to use is "application/ace+cbor", STRUCT is a CBOR map and the access token is included therein as an entry that has: as map key, 1 encoded as a CBOR integer; as map value, a CBOR byte string whose value is the binary representation of the access token.